flybot2010-lab/satlf2009/README.md

 # Satlf2009
 An open source version of the azulsatlf.weatherscan.me client.

+Faster then the offical client only loading the images before they are needed.

 I DO NOT RUN THE SERVER AT PHONEHOME.AWNETWORK.NET.
 I DID NOT MAKE THE CLIENT AT azulsatlf.weatherscan.me.
 THE CLIENT PROVIDED HERE IS A CUSTOM CLIENT MADE IN http://penguinmod.com AND DOES NOT CONTAIN ANY COPYRIGHT CODE OR IMAGES.
 THE SLIDESHOW IS LOADED AT RUNTIME AND IS NOT STORED IN THE CODE.

 Precompiled and source files are avalible.